header3

 Sediment collected

-Coastal zone saltwater intrusion: In an effort to understand the variability in susceptibility of various coastal environments to SLR or storm surge, a collaborative study with Dr. Xavier Comas (FAU Geosciences) uses ground penetrating radar (GPR) to identify shallow subsurface lithology and saltwater migration due to tides across the beach and other coastal environments.
+Coastal zone saltwater intrusion: In an effort to understand the variability in susceptibility of various coastal environments to SLR or storm surge, collaborative studies with Dr. Xavier Comas (FAU Geosciences) uses ground penetrating radar (GPR) to identify shallow subsurface lithology and saltwater migration due to tides across the beach and other coastal environments.

 Funded by: FAU Faculty Research Mentoring Program, 2016-17.
 Photo credit: X. Comas